Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Proof of Propositions and

-by an integration by parts.
-By Assumption \ref{Assumption: FN}, the processes $x\mapsto\tilde \Xi(x)$ and $x\mapsto\tilde \Xi(x)-\Xi(x)$ are continuous stationary centered Gaussian processes on $\mbb R$, and thus it follows from Corollary \ref{Corollary: Stationary Noise Suprema} that there exists a large enough finite random variable $C>0$ such that, almost surely,
+for all $f\in\mr C^\infty_0$.
+Thanks to Assumption \ref{Assumption: FN}, the processes $x\mapsto\tilde \Xi'(x)$ and $x\mapsto\tilde \Xi(x)-\Xi(x)$ are continuous stationary centered Gaussian processes on $\mbb R$, and thus it follows from standard Gaussian suprema estimates (e.g., Corollary \ref{Corollary: Stationary Noise Suprema}) that there exists a finite random variable $C>0$ such that, almost surely,

 for all $x\in I$.
 Since $V(x)\gg\log|x|$ as $|x|\to\infty$, for every $\theta>0$, there exists $\tilde c_1,\tilde c_2>0$ depending on $\theta$ such that

 for all $x\in I$.
 On the one hand, \eqref{Equation: Integrated Noise Bounds} and the above inequality imply that